nhsd-a2si/docs-uec-appts/_pages/overview/getting_started.md

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js"></script>

 ### Context
-The aim of this programme of work is to deliver a standard for direct bookings within the UEC landscape, to improve the patient experience of services through connected care paths.
+The aim of this programme of work is to deliver a standard for direct bookings within the NHS, to improve the patient experience of services through connected care paths.
 The standard ensures suppliers build compatible systems to both provide slots for bookings and consume the advertised availability by requesting bookings.